caoccao/Javet/docs/reference/v8_function.rst

 How about Object Type Conversion?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As V8 only accepts data represented by its own format, Java objects need to be converted to native ``V8Value`` objects.
-Creating native ``V8Value`` objects is trick in the callback receiver.
+Creating native ``V8Value`` objects is tricky in the callback receiver.
 There are typically 2 options.

-1. Enhance the `Object Converter <object_converter.rst>`_ and it just works as a charm.
+1. **Use Object Converter** - Enhance the `Object Converter <object_converter.rst>`_ and it just works as a charm.
 This is the recommended option.
 Please refer to ``generateArrayWithConverter()``.

-The beauty of this option is Javet doesn't intrude into the receiver at all so that application may pass any objects that are untouchable in the application code, e.g. a native object from a 3rd party library.
+The beauty of the object converter is Javet doesn't intrude into the receiver at all so that application may pass any objects that are untouchable in the application code, e.g. a native object from a 3rd party library.
 Of course, in that situation, application may ignore the annotation and register the methods directly in the manual registration which is documented in the next section.

-2. If application doesn't want to have ``V8Runtime`` injected, it may borrow ``V8Runtime`` from the input arguments.

-3. Sometimes the callback receiver is not able to borrow ``V8Runtime`` from input arguments, it may decorate a setter with ``@V8RuntimeSetter`` so that Javet will inject the current ``V8Runtime``.
+2. **Convert via V8Runtime** - V8Runtime can be directly used to perform the type conversion.
+V8Runtime can be manually set by application, or borrowed from the input arguments.
+Sometimes the callback receiver is not able to borrow ``V8Runtime`` from input arguments, it may decorate a setter with ``@V8RuntimeSetter`` so that Javet will inject the current ``V8Runtime``.
 Please refer to ``generateArrayWithoutConverter()``.

+Here is a sample.
 The first step is to declare callback receiver and callback functions.
 That is quite easy as the sample code shows.

 .. code-block:: java